Research on Adolescent and Young Adult Mental Health

 Blake has been active in designing student outreach programs and motivational speaking.
 The inkblots (“Tiny shifts can lead to big changes”) short film series grew out of his passion to merge often esoteric yet helpful evidence-based coping skills with a hip and digestible 2-to-4 minute film format.
 “It's like turning a pair of bellbottoms into skinny jeans -- same material, just re-crafted in a chic and student-friendly fashion.”
 The overarching goal is to promote a culture of positive coping, resiliency and appropriate help-seeking.

 John Miller, Ph.D.
 (Web Developer, Healthy Minds Network)

 John is a web applications developer for the Healthy Minds Network.
+He is currently employed at Michigan Medicine's Center for Health Communications Research.
 John has developed sites for various organizations, including the Interactive Communications and Simulations research group in the UM School of Education, the Accelerated Learning Foundation, the Center for Health Communications Research, and the Center for Collegiate Mental Health.
 Before embarking on web development, he was an English as a Second Language teacher in California followed by his degree in Educational Technology at the University of Michigan.